dudeperf3ct/dudeperf3ct.github.io/_posts/2019-06-01-Kyrptonite-for-humans.md

 ### Substitution

 ### WYSIATI pg.
 85

 What You See Is All There Is.
-WYSIATI facilitates the achievement of choerence and of the cognitive ease that causes us to accept a statement is true.
+WYSIATI facilitates the achievement of coherence and of the cognitive ease that causes us to accept a statement is true.
 It explains why we can think fast, and how we are able to make sense of partial information in a complex world.
-Much of the time, the coherent story we put together is close enough to reality to support resonable action.
+Much of the time, the coherent story we put together is close enough to reality to support reasonable action.

 Consider the following : "Will Mindik be a good leader?
 She is intelligent and strong..."
 An answer quickly came to your mind, and it was yes.
 You picked the best answer based on the very limited information available, but you jumped the gun.
 What if the next two adjectives were corrput and cruel?